-Applicants relying on 1099s less applicable expense ratio to calculate DTI may supplement their income with the following sources:
+Applicants relying on 1099s less applicable expense ratio to calculate DTI may supplement their income with the following sources-Not allowed on ITIN Product:

 - Social Security,

 - Pension,

+- Asset Utilization/Distribution,

 - Alimony,

-- · Child Support, and
+- Child Support, and

 - Second Job income.

 Utilize the full documentation guidelines for eligibility, documentation requirements, and calculation methods.
 Provide W-2's and 1099's as applicable, but do not provide tax returns.
 The Applicant must verify these alternative income sources without providing tax documents other than W-2's/1099's, and they must derive their primary income source from self-employed activity calculated based on the 1099(s) less the applicable expense ratio.